• 简体中文

 • Microfluidic Application Notes Gut-on-Chip Model Development Using OOAC Platform, Omi Read more

-• Microfluidics case studies Creating kidney organoids‑vasculature interaction model using Fluigent’s Flow-EZ Read more
+• Microfluidics Case Studies Creating kidney organoids‑vasculature interaction model using Fluigent’s Flow-EZ Read more

-• Microfluidics case studies A multiplex microfluidic circuit for blood vessel-on-a-chip perfusion using Fluigent’s FlowEZ Read more
+• Microfluidics Case Studies A multiplex microfluidic circuit for blood vessel-on-a-chip perfusion using Fluigent’s FlowEZ Read more

 • Microfluidic Application Notes Long-term fluid recirculation system for Organ-on-a-Chip applications Read more